 The economy is recovering in 2021 on the back of gradually increasing investments and reviving household consumption.
 The Covid-19 pandemic caused a deep GDP contraction of 7.0 per cent in 2020, with domestic consumption, investments and exports all registering substantial declines.
 In 2021 a recovery is under way, supported by growing global demand and private consumption.
 The automotive value chain led an export growth of 13.8 per cent year-on-year in nominal US dollar terms in the first half of 2021.
 In addition, money transfers have been exceptionally high in the first six months of 2021, increasing by more than 23.0 per cent year-on-year.
 This supported the recovery of economic activity, with 11.7 per cent growth year-on-year in the first half of 2021.
-Following higher food and oil prices and depreciation of the exchange rate, inflation accelerated from almost zero in January to 6.7 per cent in September 2021.
-The recent acceleration of inflation above the target rate of 5.0 per cent prompted the NBM to raise the base rate three times since July 2021, by a total of 2.85 percentage points, to 5.5 per cent in October 2021.
+Following higher food and oil prices and depreciation of the exchange rate, inflation accelerated from almost zero in January to 6.7 per cent prompted the NBM to raise the base rate three times since July 2021, by a total of 2.85 percentage points, to 5.5 per cent in October 2021.